free shipping on orders over $95

 Jimmy also continues to produce the occasional Ashton Sovereign—smooth pipes with a natural finish.
 However, he has retained Bill’s high standards for the grain and briar quality that is worthy of the Sovereign stamp, making them quite special.

 Ashton stands as a testament to the timeless artistry and dedication of its creators.
-From Bill Ashton-Taylor’s devotion to the old ways to the brand’s flourishing under Jimmy Craig, Ashton has continuously upheld the tradition of British pipemaking while embracing innovation.
+From Bill Ashton-Taylor’s devotion to the old ways to the brand’s flourishing under Jimmy Craig, the brand has continuously upheld the tradition of British pipemaking while embracing innovation.
 The passion that Bill and David Field poured into the brand lives on, ensuring that Ashton remains a cherished name among collectors and enthusiasts.
 As the brand evolves, it carries forward a rich legacy, one that honors its roots while continuing to explore.